Intra Uterine Device IUD - Non-Hormonal

 Your fertility should return to normal as soon as the Copper IUD is removed.

-While using the IUD you can use tampons and/or towels.
+While using the IUD you can use tampons and/or sanitary pads.

 No neither you or your partner should feel your IUD.
 An IUD is positioned in the uterus.
 You will be able to feel the strings in your vagina and your partner may notice the strings during sex.
 The strings of the IUD usually get softer over time, but if they’re really a problem, talk to your doctor, midwife or nurse about adjusting them or cutting them shorter.